-“Told Erin that Kyla was mentally retarded,” Kate continues, ignoring Spencer’s interruption.
+“Told Erin that Kyla was retarded,” Kate continues, ignoring Spencer’s interruption.
 “She took it literally.”

 “Wow,” Kyla says, getting to her feet.
 “No wonder she’s been treating me like a five year-old.
 Thanks a lot, Ash.”

-She walks off after Erin and I give Kate my most menacingly look.
+She walks off after Erin and I give Kate my most menacing look.